mbarbin/bopkit/README.md

 * **Jean Vuillemin** for the class and assignment that sparked the beginning of this project.
-* **Ocan Sankur** for co-authoring the initial assignment and for implementing the micro-processor visa with an early version of bopkit that had some rough edges.
+* **Ocan Sankur** for co-authoring the initial assignment and for implementing the microprocessor visa with an early version of bopkit that had some rough edges.
 * **Mehdi Bouaziz** for co-authoring the subleq project, which we implemented as a project for **David Naccache**'s class.